robinrojh/tp/docs/team/iztanpy.md

   * Maintained and created `Calculate` Command
   * Worked with Ben to edit the Model architecture in the User Guide (Procedure-specific).

 - **Contributions to team-based tasks**
-    * creaated jar file for first 2 iterations
+    * Created jar file for first 2 iterations

 - **Review/mentoring contributions:**
-    * well involved in the reviewing of team members code, which can be accesed [here](https://github.com/AY2122S2-CS2103T-W13-1/tp/pulls?q=is%3Apr+reviewed-by%3A%40me+is%3Aclosed)
+    * Well involved in the reviewing of team members code, which can be accesed [here](https://github.com/AY2122S2-CS2103T-W13-1/tp/pulls?q=is%3Apr+reviewed-by%3A%40me+is%3Aclosed)